 Alpine Meadows will replace the Hot Wheels triple chair with a more spacious high-speed quad that includes a 1,300-foot extension to the ridge.
 With a total ride time of 5 minutes, skiers and riders have quick, immediate access to Sherwood Cliffs, Art’s Knob, and terrain that offers the closest view of Lake Tahoe.
-Squaw Valley’s new surface lifts will improve connectivity and provide more convenient access to High Camp facilities.
+Olympic Valley’s new surface lifts will improve connectivity and provide more convenient access to High Camp facilities.
 While the new “magic carpet” surface lift and other enhancements will allow newbies to easily utilize the terrain.

 Hit the Slopes Faster at Deer Valley Resort, Utah

 Deer Valley Resort will now have direct-to-lift access for winter 19/20 after an investment in RFID technology.
 The result will be a streamlined on-mountain experience as Ikon Pass holders will no longer have to visit the ticket window.
 This means less time in early AM lines and more time on the mountain.